In what cases can a child be considered a dependent for the HAR?

 FYI

-According to the administrative judge, the child in alternate custody is the responsibility of the two parents.
-As a result, if they qualify for the HBP, each parent can receive half of the child allowance.
+According to the administrative judge, the child in alternating custody is the responsibility of the two parents.
+As a result, if they are eligible for the HBP, each parent can receive half of the child allowance.

-A child who has family ties in France and lives there permanently is considered to be dependent on his parents.
+Children who have family ties in France and live there permanently are considered to be dependent on their parents.
 On the other hand, if your child completes, outside France, one or more temporary stays whose duration exceeds 3 months during the calendar year, he can no longer be considered as being dependent.

-If you receive new assistance (for example, housing assistance) or income (for example, if you are hired in FIXED-TERM CONTRACT: titleContent), you must report it as soon as possible to your Caf or to your CMSA.
+If you receive new assistance (for example, housing assistance) or income (for example, if you are hired in FIXED-TERM: titleContent), you must report it as soon as possible to your Caf or to your CMSA.

 Everything overpayment must be refunded.

-A child is considered to be your dependent in one of the following cases:
+A child is considered dependent on you in one of the following cases:

 - It is your effective and permanent responsibility

-More generally, a person is dependent on you when you bear the costs of maintaining education, clothing, food and accommodation.
+More generally, a person is your dependant when you bear the costs of maintaining education, clothing, food and housing.

 The dependent child may be recognized or not, adopted or entrusted for adoption, ward of the Nation or taken in.

 Schooling is compulsory for a child between the ages of 6 and 16.
-In this age group, the family allowances of the Caf or the CMSA are paid if the child is in one of the following situations:
+In this age group, family allowances the FCA or the CMSA are paid if the child is in one of the following situations:

 - He is enrolled in a school